tarikkudesu/pipex/README.md

 ```main
 int	main(int ac, char **av, char **environ)
 ```

+the environ variable is an array that contains the envirement varibles (it is null terminated)

 "Each process has an associated array of strings called the environment list, or simply the environment.
 Each of these strings is a definition of the form name=value.
 Thus, the environment represents a set of name-value pairs that can be used to hold arbitrary information.
 The names in the list are referred to as environment variables."

-the environ variable an array that contains the envirement varibles (it is null terminated)

 ## MANDATORY :